-Are you looking for what IRS code 706 means?
+Are you looking for what IRS code 706 means on the 2023 tax transcript?
 If that is the case, then you are in the right place.

 This article focuses on what code 706 means on the IRS tax transcript.

 Most people become worried when they see code 706 on their tax transcript and when they go to the WMR dashboard.

 That should not be the case any longer.

 The main objective of this guide is to explain in detail what the IRS transaction code 706 means on the tax transcript.

 Please note that this post is purely for educational purposes and does not claim to have any tax expertise.
 Neither do we have any authorization or association with the IRS.

 That being said, you should not rely solely on this guide concerning your taxes since each state has different laws.

 The Actual Meaning Of IRS Code 706 According To The Pocket Guide